aphalo/ggpmisc/README.md

 nicely together with package 'ggrepel').

-A set of functions facilitates the manipulation of layers in ggplot objects, allowing deletion of any existing layer, appending of new layers at any position, and modification of the order of the existing layers.
+A set of functions facilitates the manipulation of layers in ggplot objects, allowing deletion of any existing layer, insertion of new layers at any position, and reordering of the existing layers.

-Another group of ggplot statistics and geometries which echo their data input to the R console and/or plot aim at easing debugging during development of new geoms and statistics (or learning how ggplot layers work).
+Statistics and geometries that echo their data input to the R console and/or plot aim at easing debugging during development of new geoms and statistics (or learning how ggplot layers work).

 Please, see the web site [r4photobiology](http://www.r4photobiology.info) for details and update notices, and [the docs